Malahari

 Malahari is a Carnatic raga.
 This raaga is a janya of the 15th Melakarta raga Mayamalavagowla.
 This raga is known to be a morning raga which brings out a sense of calmness.
 It is associated with the rainy season.

 In classical carnatic training, it is often used as a raaga for beginners using geetha right after the swara-based exercises in Mayamalavagowla.
-Many of the Geetha's in this raga have been composed by Purandara Dasa and Muthuswami Dikshitar.
+Many of the Geethas in this raga have been composed by Purandara Dasa.

 Structure and Lakshana

 This raga is an asymmetric scale and is classified as an audava-shadava raga (five notes in the ascending scale and six notes in the descending scale).